molanp/zhenxun_check_Minecraft/README_en.md

 ## 2022/12/26
 ### v0.8
-Change the bedrock version to use the Chinese API source
+Change the bedrock version to use the Chinese API source.

 ## 2022/11/14
 ### v0.7